divya-akula/divyaakula/_posts/2026/2026-05-23-power-platform-developer-getting-started.md

 > 🔑 **You now have two accounts — keep them straight.** Your personal Microsoft account (the one you used to sign up) and your new sandbox work account are separate identities.
 From this point forward, use **only your sandbox work account** (`admin@yourdomain.onmicrosoft.com`) for every Power Platform step in this guide.
 Signing in with your personal account by accident is the most common source of confusion — things exist in one tenant and not the other, and the error messages don't tell you why.

 > 💡 **Use Visual Studio Dev Essentials for a guaranteed auto-renewing sandbox.** The standard developer sandbox renews every 90 days based on activity — if you go quiet, it can expire.
 If you have (or sign up for) a free Visual Studio Dev Essentials subscription, your M365 sandbox auto-renews for the lifetime of that subscription.
 No activity tracking, no anxiety.
 It's free and worth the extra two minutes.

-> ⚠️ **Don't let it sit idle.** If you're on the standard sandbox, Microsoft tracks active development usage to decide whether to renew.
-Build things.
-Open the tenant.
-Run flows.
-Even connecting to Power Platform counts.

 ---